GitauHarrison/notes/web_development/personal_blog/working_with_database.md

 Flask supports a number of databases with no particular preference.
 It is intentionally unopinionated, which provides us with the freedom to choose whichever database we want to use.
 Despite the support for databases, Flask does not support them natively.

-Databases can be group into two broad categries: _relational databases_ and those that are not relational.
+Databases can be grouped into two broad categries: _relational databases_ and those that are not relational.
 Those that do not follow any relational model are called _NoSQL_, meaning they do not implement the relational query language [SQL](https://en.wikipedia.org/wiki/SQL).
-For applications that have structured data such as a list of users, or blog posts, relational databases are much better and more recommended.
+For applications that have structured data such as a list of users, or blog comments, relational databases are much better and more recommended.
 NoSQL databases do much better with data that is less structured.
 For this reason, we will learn how to implement relational databases for our blog.

 We will use [SQLAlchemy](https://www.sqlalchemy.org/).
 It is an [Object Relational Mapper](https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping) where classes can be mapped to a database to develop a clean database schema.
 SQLAlchemy supports a number of popular database engines, including MySQL, PostrgeSQL and SLQLite.
-This is super convinient because as you develop your application, you can use a serverless database such as SQLite and upon production, you can easily switch to a more robust database engine such as Postgre without haveing to change your application.
+This is super convinient because as you develop your application, you can use a serverless database such as SQLite and upon production, you can easily switch to a more robust database engine such as Postgre without having to change your application.

-Flask has a couple of extensions that help us work with databases.
+Flask has a couple of extensions that will help us work with databases.
 In this chapter, I will introduce two to you:

 * [Flask-SQLAlchemy](https://flask-sqlalchemy.palletsprojects.com/en/2.x/)
 * [Flask-migrate](https://flask-migrate.readthedocs.io/en/latest/)